 My family member has a bedsore, is that nursing home negligence?

-Nursing homes are required to prevent the formation of bedsores to a resident at the facility or the advancement of a bedsore which a resident has when they enter the facility.
+Nursing homes are required to prevent the formation of bedsores to a resident at the facility or the advancement of bedsore which a resident has when they enter the facility.
 However, there are bedsores which are preventable and there are bedsores which are unavoidable.
-Before a bedsore can be considered unavoidable under the regulations, the nursing home must have put into place all interventions available to them such as, a pressure relieving mattress; a turn schedule from side to side (if the resident is bed bound); a pressure relieving device for chairs (when the resident is sitting); and a proper nutrition and hydration plan.
-If the home has not followed the proper procedures and has failed to implement and/or follow all of the interventions necessary to prevent the formation of a bedsore, this would be considered neglect.
+Before bedsore can be considered unavoidable under the regulations, the nursing home must have put into place all interventions available to them such as, a pressure relieving mattress; a turn schedule from side to side (if the resident is bed bound); a pressure relieving device for chairs (when the resident is sitting); and a proper nutrition and hydration plan.
+If the home has not followed the proper procedures and has failed to implement and/or follow all of the interventions necessary to prevent the formation of bedsore, this would be considered neglect.

 My family member is in the hospital and the doctor told me they are suffering from dehydration.
 Is this neglect?

-Generally a case in which dehydration results in hospitalization is a sign that neglect may have taken place.
+Generally, a case in which dehydration results in hospitalization is a sign that neglect may have taken place.
 There are certain instances despite best efforts that a nursing home cannot get a resident to take in enough water to maintain a proper hydration status.
-This however, is the exception rather than the rule.
+This, however, is the exception rather than the rule.
 Typically, most cases of dehydration occur in residents who have Alzheimer’s or dementia or who suffer from physical ailments where they can not physically bring a cup of water to their own lips.
 In these instances, almost every case is the result of the failure to provide appropriate and adequate nursing care to that individual.

 How long do I have in order to bring a claim against a nursing home for harm to a family member?

 The medical malpractice statute in the State of Ohio is one (1) year.
-That means you have one (1) year from the date you knew or should have known that an injury occurred, in order to bring a law suit on behalf of the injured individual.
+That means you have one (1) year from the date you knew or should have known that an injury occurred, in order to bring a lawsuit on behalf of the injured individual.
 In the case of death, a claim by the beneficiaries for their lost under Ohio’s wrongful death statute will expire two (2) years after the date of death.
 Accordingly, there are two (2) different dates to be aware of.
-A claim on behalf of the resident for their injuries, their medical bills and their pain and suffer has a one (1) year statute of limitations.
+A claim on behalf of the resident for their injuries, their medical bills and their pain and suffering has a one (1) year statute of limitations.
 A claim on behalf of the beneficiaries in a death case for their loss of society, companionship, and all the other losses associated with losing a loved one has a statute of two (2) years from the date of death.

 Based upon the necessity of having expert opinions ready at the time of filing, it is best to seek the advice of an attorney as soon as possible.
 If you believe your loved one has been injured or died as result of the abuse or negligence at an Ohio nursing home contact us by calling 1-888-534-4850 or send us a website message.
 We will provide you with a free consultation to discuss your case, answer your questions and provide you with the professional guidance you need.